Bad Monkey (TV series)

-Bad Monkey is an upcoming American television drama created and executive produced by Bill Lawrence.
+Bad Monkey is an American black comedy crime drama television series developed and executive produced by Bill Lawrence.
 A co-production between Warner Bros.
-Television and Doozer Productions, it is based on the 2013 novel of the same name by Carl Hiaasen.
-The series is led by Vince Vaughn, Michelle Monaghan, Jodie Turner-Smith, Meredith Hagner, Rob Delaney, Natalie Martinez, L. Scott Caldwell, Ronald Peet, and John Ortiz.
-Charlotte Lawrence and Alex Moffat also star in recurring roles.

-Bad Monkey is scheduled to be released in the United States on Apple TV+.
+Television, Two Soups Productions and Doozer Productions, it is based on the 2013 novel of the same name by Carl Hiaasen.
+The series is led by Vince Vaughn, L. Scott Caldwell, Rob Delaney, Meredith Hagner, Natalie Martinez, Alex Moffat, Michelle Monaghan, Ronald Peet, and Jodie Turner-Smith.
+Bad Monkey premiered on August 14, 2024, on Apple TV+.
+In December 2024, the series was renewed for a second season.

 Premise

-Andrew Yancy is a one-time detective demoted to restaurant inspector in Southern Florida.
-A severed arm found by a tourist pulls Yancy into the world of greed and corruption that decimates the land and environment in both Florida and the Bahamas.
+Andrew Yancy is a former police detective who has been reduced to conducting restaurant inspections in South Florida.
+A severed arm found by a tourist pulls Yancy into a world of greed and corruption that decimates the land and environment in both Florida and The Bahamas.